WJSoftware/wj.Ocelot.Configuration/README.md

 | - | - | - | - |
 | `RootPath` | As a part of `UpstreamPathTemplate` | 0.1.0 | See [this section](#the-in-box-mapping-algorithm-explained) for details. |

-## The Extension Class
+## The Extensions Class

-This is a static class that defines the `ConfigureOcelot()` extension method for the `IConfigurationBuilder` interface.
+This is a static class that defines the `AddOcelotConfiguration()` extension method for the `IConfigurationBuilder` interface.

 The method comes with 2 overloads.
 The simpler one is for the cases where the properties already mapped by the library are enough for the gateway application.
 In this case, only one custom type will have been made (the gateway